Updated Wednesday, June 27, 2018

 Employee Health: A person in charge must know when to restrict or exclude an employee that demonstrates symptoms of foodborne illness.
 Some diseases are required to be reported to the health department.

 Good Hygienic Practices: No tasting, smoking, eating or drinking are allowed in direct contact with food production or food preparation areas.
-Certain restrictions apply to the drinking coffee and tea.
+Certain restrictions apply to the drinking of coffee and tea.
 No personal food should be stored in direct contact with food served to the customers.

 Hands as a vehicle of contamination: Hands must be properly washed in between tasks.
 The correct procedure and length of time must be followed.
 Avoid bare hand contact with ready-to-eat foods.